‘Chop shop’ legislation heads to Board of Supervisors for vote

 “It was a complete disregard for the possibility that homeless people could be owners of five or more bike parts,” said Jennifer Friedenbach, executive director of the Coalition on Homelessness, after the committee’s decision.
 “It’s not okay to treat homeless people that way.
 I thought it was pretty disgusting.”

-Friedenbach believes the law would violate the 4th Amendment rights of homeless people.
+Friedenbach believes the law would violate the Fourth Amendment rights of homeless people.
 “You can’t confiscate people’s property without probable cause,” she said.

 “It’s simply something we believe is dangerous,” said Lenine Umali, a Director of External Affairs and Policy at Compass Family Services, during public comment.
 “For the already vulnerable homeless population in San Francisco, we believe [the ordinance] would unnecessarily focus city resources on criminalizing them, even though this is now being housed under Public Works.”